mndillon/toki-pona-nanpa-linja-n/README.md

 - Easy to remember and use
 - Very useful when speaking and hearing the digits of long values ( 5201 → lutunowan → 5201 )
 - End in **-n** for structural consistency, for long digit sequences the end is clearly signaled
-  - This works with the language syntax to enhance communication
+  - This works with the Toki Pona language syntax to enhance communication
     - Say "2010": "tun tasa wanon"
+    - Say "2000" followed by "10": "tun tasan wanon"
     - Say "2001" followed by "0": "tun tasa wan non"
     - Say "243-555-0169": "tupoton pasa lululun pasan nowajunen"
     - Screen readers for visually impaired users can communicate larger numbers with less cognitive load